-Strategic Proposed Envir onmental Social options interventions Risks Mitigation measures Risks Mitigation measures improvement meat and diary Crop value chain improvement in soils and leaching into water bodies Stalinization and regimes of underground water Inadequate drainage and over-irrigation causes water logging Lowering of water tables Water diversions for agriculture are a major problem for many aquatic species.
-Never erode the local genetic resource; work side by side on both local and improved crop varieties to enhance food security Use personal protective equipment whenever applying chemicals Protect animal from entry into the farm area until the chemicals dilute and assimilated by the crops Continuous leaching of the farms with water Irrigate the farms based on the soil water requirement analysis Use drip irrigation to avoid both under and over irrigating Implement practices that recharge ground water (watershed management, soil &amp; water conservation structure) Diversion of water to only the threshold level beyond which aquatic live do not affected lack of education and knowledge of community, especially women Limited purchasing capacity of inputs (improved seeds, fertilizers seedlings) can limit potential gains CSA sometimes need adopting new farming system and technology which may not be both accepted earlier and afforded financially respectively Only rich farmers may benefit from CSA Prevalence of water-borne diseases (giardia, schistosomiasis, etc.) may increase Increased exposure to malaria Shortage or lack of water resource to downstream users Conflicts between neighboring communities over water resource utilization Offer continuous and sustained education &amp; awareness creation on the appropriate use of chemicals Government needs to subsidize any cost related to agricultural intensification to encourage the use of the same by community, especially small holder farmers Educate and train community on the benefit of CSA Assist poor farmers technically and materially Educate and give sustainable training to the community on water and sanitation including water borne diseases Enhance health facility for the treatment of water borne diseases if these are inevitably occurring Avoid water logging through adequately draining Disturb stagnant water continuously to break the breeding/life cycle of the insect Cater mosquito net to the community Implement wise and fair use of water Water use to be implemented based on the schedule to be fixed by the consent of the upper and lower community Harvest excessive water during the high moisture seasons for the later dearth period use Water use to be implemented based on the schedule to be fixed by the consent of the upper and lower community SO8: Reduce demand for fuel wood and charcoal- improved cook stoves Formalized charcoal supply chains and certify Increased use of energy efficient stove may indirectly lead to high biomass energy demand and consumption which in turn cause deforestation Go for alternate energy sources (such as solar, wind, hydropower, geothermal) Incur cost to poor local communities Difficult to adopt the technology due to cultural barriers (e.g. Preference of Supply of energy efficient cooking and baking gadgets at subsidized price Avail electricity at affordable price by the community
+Strategic Proposed Envir onmental Social options interventions Risks Mitigation measures Risks Mitigation measures irrigation causes water logging Lowering of water tables Water diversions for agriculture are a major problem for many aquatic species.
+Use personal protective equipment whenever applying chemicals Protect animal from entry into the farm area until the chemicals dilute and assimilated by the crops Continuous leaching of the farms with water Irrigate the farms based on the soil water requirement analysis Use drip irrigation to avoid both under and over irrigating Implement practices that recharge ground water(watershed management, soil &amp; water conservation structure) Diversion of water to only the threshold level beyond which aquatic live do not affected of inputs(improved seeds, fertilizers seedlings) can limit potential gains CSA sometimes need adopting new farming system and technology which may not be both accepted earlier and afforded financially respectively Only rich farmers may benefit from CSA Prevalence of water-borne diseases (giardia, schistosomiasis, etc.) may increase Increased exposure to malaria Shortage or lack of water resource to downstream users Conflicts between neighboring communities over water resource utilization community, especially small holder farmers Educate and train community on the benefit of CSA Assist poor farmers technically and materially Educate and give sustainable training to the community on water and sanitation including water borne diseases Enhance health facility for the treatment of water borne diseases if these are inevitably occurring Avoid water logging through adequately draining Disturb stagnant water continuously to break the breeding/life cycle of the insect Cater mosquito net to the community Implement wise and fair use of water Water use to be implemented based on the schedule to be fixed by the consent of the upper and lower community Water use to be implemented based on the schedule to be fixed by the consent of the upper and lower community SO8: Reduce demand for fuel wood and charcoal- improved cook stoves Formalized charcoal supply chains and certify sustainable charcoal • Increased use of energy efficient stove may indirectly lead to high biomass energy demand and consumption which in turn cause deforestation • Go for alternate energy sources (such as solar, wind, hydropower, geothermal) Incur cost to poor local communities Difficult to adopt the technology due to cultural barriers (e.g. Preference of open over closed stoves for fumigation reasons) Difficult to adopt the technology in abundant forest resource areas May be difficult to supply energy efficient cooking Supply of energy efficient cooking and baking gadgets at subsidized price Avail electricity at affordable price by the community Encourage farmers build corrugated/bricks roof house over hatch house so that there will be no fumigation Educate and enhance the awareness of the community on modern style of living Educate and give sustained training on the relative advantage of electricity/fuel efficient stove over the traditional stove